 Cavalier Productions has come up with thin resin sheets that you glue on the surface of the plastic to reproduce the unique texture.
+(Cavalier is no longer in business; however, Trumpeter Scale Models makes an universal Zimmerit sheet.)
 To start, get a sharp X-Acto number 11 blade and cut the desired section out of the sheet.
 Then comes the ugly part: you have to file off any surface detail on the model so that the sheet will sit properly.

 Use an emery board for the smaller stuff such as rivets and an x-acto blade for the big stuff.
 Next, carefully test fit it on the model to be sure that it is roughly the right shape.
 Don’t worry if it doesn’t give an exact fit, as they are made larger then necessary in order to cover the whole section.
 When you are satisfied with the fit, apply CA glue to the edges of the sheet and put it in place.
 After the glue has dried take your #11 blade and trim off the excess.
 Finally to finish off, use an emery board to file it flush with the edges of the vehicle.
 Paint as usual.

 For the most part I didn’t have a whole lot of trouble getting the stuff on (It’s a lot easier than the putty method) and the final result is great.
 The things that I didn’t like about it were the $19.95 price tag and the tendency for the replacement parts, such as the rear panel on a Pz.Kpfw.
 IV, to be warped.
 But for the most part its very nice and well worth the effort.